ErikVerheul/OneBacklog/scripts/README.txt

 5. sudo ./installOneBacklog.sh to install the new version.
 6. Ctrl-F5 the OneBacklog.net page in your browser to check if the version number has changed.

-Note: cd ../pm2 to open the directory with the nodejs app
+Note: cd ../pm2 to open the directory with the mailservice app